What Are Agile Scrum Artifacts?

 5. Detailed Reports to track your team’s performance

-Want to know how your team’s performing during each sprint?
+Want to know how your Scrum team is performing during each sprint?

 With ClickUp’s Team Reports, that’s incredibly easy!